kshaffer/kshaffer.github.io/_posts/2016-08-05-coding-for-teachers-dpl-workshop.md

   creditlink: https://www.flickr.com/photos/132889348@N07/20971563620/
 ---

+Following is the outline and resources for my workshop "Coding for Teachers" at Digital Pedagogy Lab's 2016 Institute.
+If you've been thinking about possibly learning to code, but don't know if it's worth it, or don't know where to start, take a stab at these activities.
+While they're designed with an in-person group in mind, I think they'll work for (motivated) individuals as well. :)

 ## Part 1: Playing with Python and Pypothesis

 The following is a module created with [Trinket](https://trinket.io).
 It contains the code to my [Pypothesis](https://github.com/kshaffer/pypothesis) module for the [Python 3](https://www.python.org/) programming language.
 The module allows users to write simple queries that collect and display information from public annotations on [hypothes.is](https://hypothes.is).
 We'll use it to learn a little about Python, API calls, and using existing code to do relatively powerful things with just a little code (and coding knowledge).